This guidance is for people who wish to appeal a registration decision made by Social Work England.

 If your appeal is going to be considered as a meeting, there is no minimum notice period required.
 But we will aim to provide you with several days’ notice.

 After the date of your appeal has been set

 Once a hearing date has been set, it can only be postponed in exceptional circumstances like illness or bereavement.
 To request a postponement, you need to provide evidence of why the hearing should be postponed.

-Ahead of your appeal, our legal representatives will prepare a bundle of documents.
+Ahead of your appeal, our advocate will prepare a bundle of documents.

 This bundle will include documents that:

 - you have provided to support your appeal

 - we will rely on to make our case for the registration decision we made